 The detector is equipped with a "sensor activation strip."
 This strip must be removed for the detector to operate properly.
-Please consult your Propane detector User's Guide for more detailed information.
+This should have been done during the dealer's Pre-Delivery Inspection.
+Please check the detector to verify that the activation strip has been removed.